Arvest Education Center

 - Guard your debit card against loss or theft.
 Keep it in a safe place just like cash, credit cards or checks.

 - If you lose your debit card, notify your financial institution immediately.

 - Choose a PIN number that only you know.
 It is recommended you don't use your phone number, birthday or other personal information.

 - Guard your PIN number.
 Memorize it and never write it on anything you keep with you.

 - Review your statements immediately and investigate any unknown transactions.

-- Use chip-enabled technology if available.
-For the most secure transaction, if a retailer offers a chip-enabled terminal, use it instead of swiping the magnetic strip.
+- Use contactless or chip-enabled technology if available.
+For the most secure transaction, if a retailer offers a contactless or chip-enabled terminal, use it instead of swiping the magnetic strip.